ComNets-Bremen/inbaverSim/README.md

 a simulation is given below.

 1. Setup the `'.ini` file to run simulations as follows.
-   a.
-Select a sample `.ini` file from `simulations` folder
+  - Select a sample `.ini` file from `simulations` folder
-   b.
-Open file by double clicking
+  - Open file by double clicking
-   c.
-Add/adjust parameters as required (e.g., change `sim-time-limit` to a smaller duration)
+  - Add/adjust parameters as required (e.g., change `sim-time-limit` to a different duration)

 2. Run the simulation as follows.
-   a.
-Select `.ini` file
+  - Select `.ini` file
-   b.
-Right-click and click on `Run As`->`OMNeT++ Simulation`
+  - Right-click and click on `Run As`->`OMNeT++ Simulation`
-   c.
-Select the `Config name` in the new window that will pop up
+  - Select the `Config name` in the new window that will pop up
-   d.
-Select the `Run` button to run the simulation
+  - Select the `Run` button to run the simulation

 The picture below shows a network created to simulate a CCN network.